jodt88/jodt88.github.io/index.md

 # Welcome

-This site was created with the intent on showcasing my various works.
+This site was created with the intent of showcasing my various works.

 ---